nicoalba/mkdocs-devops/README.md

     docker push yourdockerhubusername/mkdocs-devops
     ```

-2. Update `mkdocs-deployment.yaml` to use the image from Docker Hub.
-To do this, update the image field under the containers line.
+2. Update the image field in the `mkdocs-deployment.yaml` to use the image from Docker Hub:

 3. After updating the `mkdocs-deployment.yaml`, apply the changes with: